Children's Online Privacy Protection Act: Background

-In the 1990s, electronic commerce was on its rise of popularity, but various concerns were expressed about the data collection practices and the impact of Internet commerce on user privacy — especially for children under 13, because very few websites had their own privacy policies.
+In the 1990s, electronic commerce was on its rise of popularity, but various concerns were expressed about the data collection practices and the impact of Internet commerce on user privacy—especially for children under 13, because very few websites had their own privacy policies.
 The Center for Media Education petitioned the Federal Trade Commission (FTC) to investigate the data collection and use practices of the KidsCom website, and take legal action since the data practices violated Section 5 of FTC Act concerning "unfair/deceptive practices."
-With the passing of the Drivers Privacy Protection Act in 1997, new precedents had been set in regards to the ability for congress to regulate information held by state agencies.
+With the passing of the Drivers Privacy Protection Act in 1997, new precedents had been set in regard to the ability of congress to regulate information held by state agencies.
 After the FTC completed its investigation, it issued the "KidsCom Letter" the report stated that the data collection and use practices were indeed subject to legal action.
 This resulted in the need to inform parents about the risks of children's online privacy, as well as to parental consent necessity.
 This ultimately resulted in the drafting of COPPA.

 The new millennium ushered in an era of regulation that many were simply unaware of.
 The early years of the transition were fraught with confusion and a lot of animosity.
 One of the main concerns of the time was the eventual accessibility of child-based websites at the fear many were unwilling to change their business practices.
 Many were left with a series of loose guidelines that determined what was correct.
 The simplification of COPPA provided by the FTC was met with a follow-up of demands to law enforcement that the: "...
 Commission should continue law enforcement efforts by targeting significant violations and seeking increasingly larger civil penalties, when appropriate, to deter unlawful conduct".
 A mandatory review of the COPPA regulations were conducted in 2005 (resulting with no changes to the original guidelines), found that there were no adverse effects to the online landscape.